Chapter 1: Sylvanna's Final Adventure

 "Sweet girl," Andruil said softly, "you have run well, and honoured me with a fine hunt.
 For this I shall grant you a boon: should you choose to leave now, I shall not follow; this I swear.
 But stay with me, dear Ghilan'nain, and I shall make you the most blessed of the People, for none before have ever known the love of a goddess."

 Even before Andruil spoke those words, Ghilan'nain knew that she was lost.
-She had dared to look upon the face of the huntress, and now no mortal love could ever compare.
+She had dared to gaze upon the face of the huntress, and no mortal love could e'er compare.

 "Lady of the Hunt, I am yours," Ghilan'nain declared.
 "I will join you and your brothers and sisters in your heavenly sphere - with one condition," she added, for even though she was dazzled by love, she was no fool, and she knew that the heart of a goddess was a fickle thing.